 The Quirk Hotel

-Pink is the color of choice at this recently opened hotel in historic downtown.
-We love the cool pink walls (Love & Happiness 1191 by Benjamin Moore) in the guest rooms and the hot pink chairs in the lobby (pictured above).
+Pink is the color of choice at this hotel in historic downtown.
+We love the cool pink walls (Love & Happiness 1191 by Benjamin Moore) in the guest rooms and the soft pink bar stools in the lobby.

 Pink Sands Beach

 Harbour Island, Bahamas

 The beautiful pink beaches of Harbour Island owe their unusual color to remnants of the shells of tiny microscopic animals known as Foraminifera that live on Bahamian reefs.

 The Pink House